Danixar/CoffeeShop/README.md

 ## To run either:

-1. cd into the directory
+1. cd into the directory of the chosen part
 2. `docker-compose up -d -build`
-3. Access for partA's UI is through port 80 while partD's UI is through port 3000
+3. Access for partA's browser is through port 80 while partD's browser is through port 3000
 4. when done `docker-compose down`